basslii/TM-Assessment/README.md

-"This is an assessment project for TM's second interview process" Things to add on and imporve
+"This is an assessment project for TM's second interview process" <br>
+Things to add on and improve
 1. filter data based on year, month, weekly, and daily visits.
 2. Get Data on the website(date created, created by whom, and etc) from public api.
 3. Display pie charts and table rbased on the filter.